dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

 default, counting efficiency is set to return :math:`\eta=1` at all diameters.
 You can provide any function you want.

-Let's define some counting efficiency functions that we can then incorporate into various simulated OPCs:
+Let’s define some counting efficiency functions that we can then incorporate into various simulated OPCs:

 .. code:: ipython3